-However you choose to move your body, whether it’s a daily run, yoga, team competition or a Spartan race of your choice, once you’re done, it’s time to recover.
+However you choose to move your body, whether it’s a daily run, yoga, team competition or a Spartan Race, once you’re done, it’s crucial to recover.
 What does the body need to heal and regenerate?
 What is the best hydration drink?
 We’ll review some key nutrients and foods that can restore and replenish so you’re ready for whatever comes next.

 WHAT WE COVER: